Mintbase/mintbase-js/packages/sdk/src/createMetadata/README.md

 You can restrict minting via an allowlist of NEAR account IDs that are allowed to mint (`mintersAllowslist`), via a maximum supply that will be enforced by the smart contract (`maxSupply`), and via an expiry date (`lastPossibleMint`).
 You can opt-in to making an NFT dynamic (`isDynamic`) to allow [future updates](../updateMetadata/README.md), and [lock the metadata](../lockMetadata/README.md) at a later time.

 The `nftContactId` can be supplied as an argument or through the `TOKEN_CONTRACT` environment variable.

-If you want to mint on a v1 smart contract, please use the [corresponding method](../mint/README.md).

 **As with all new SDK api methods, this call should be wrapped in [execute](../#execute) and passed a signing method.
 For a guide showing how to make a contract call with mintbase-js click [here](https://docs.mintbase.xyz/dev/getting-started/make-your-first-contract-call-deploycontract)**